Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-WILLIAM McDONOUGH
+WILLIAM McDONOUGHARCHITECT

 STAGE OF GLOBAL CONQUEST: Named by Design Intelligence the No. 1 “role model” for sustainability, McDonough crusades with an uncompromising environmental credo—he believes in re-using just about everything—and has inspired some of the highest-profile green projects of our time, including his big cool buddy Brad Pitt’s Make It Right houses in New Orleans’s Lower Ninth Ward.